MasonRemaley/AnthropicStudios/press.md

 *Way of Rhea* is an upcoming narrative driven puzzle side scroller about the space humans take up in the world.
 In the game, you can only interact with objects in the world that match your current color, and therefore must use the color changing orbs and teleporters scattered throughout the world to navigate its puzzles.

 Anthropic Studios is a small indie studio founded in 2018 with collaborators working out of SC, NYC, DC, and PA.
-Anthropic's games are built in an in-house engine and scripting language built on top of the [Rust programming language](https://www.rust-lang.org/en-US/){:target="_blank"}.

 # History